7 Best Things To Do In Antigua Guatemala

 For a short but challenging half-day volcano hike, book a tour to Volcán Pacaya.

-After a 1 hour drive from Antigua, you will embark on a 2-hour hike to the summit where you can soak in the views and roast marshmallows over the lava.
+After a 1 hour drive from Antigua, you will embark on a 2-hour hike to the summit.
+Up here you can soak in the views and roast marshmallows over the lava.

 This day trip is one of the most popular things to do in Antigua, Guatemala!